eliotsykes/dan-todo/GUIDE.md

 There's a few tweaks to perform on our testing environment.

-Comment out the lines within the `test` environment configuration in `client/config/environment.js` so it looks like so:
+Comment out the lines within the `test` environment configuration in `client/config/environment.js` to be like this:

 ```javascript
 if (environment === 'test') {